 The CBP will also give you a stamp that shows your status for Form I-94 class of admission, admitted until date, and current date of admission.

 If you are not given a tangible form, then you will be issued an electronic Form I-94 arrival-departure record number and record.
 You can visit CBP’s I-94 form webpage to get your I-94 record.
-You can also find an I-94 form sample and additional information about your Form I-94 arrival-departure record.
+You can also find additional information about your Form I-94 arrival-departure record.

 If you are entering the U.S. at a land border port of entry, you will be given a physical copy of your Form I-94.
 The CBP agent will attach the card to your passport.